NavabShariff/shared-library/README.md

 - `.git/` – Git history, which can be large
 - `venv/` – Python virtual environment
-- `.cache/` – Cached files from tools
-- `.license_finder/` – Temporary license scanner data

-This helps keep the uploaded artifacts small and clean, especially in workflows that archive the working directory or scan outputs.
+This helps keep the uploaded artifacts small and clean.

 </details>